Mike Evans, Chris Godwin Injured, Causing Concern In Fantasy Football

 Injuries continue to pile up around the NFL, and it got even worse on Monday night.

 First, Buccaneers wide receiver Mike Evans re-aggravated a hamstring injury that had been hampering him all week in practice.
-He caught a pass for 25 yards in the first quarter that went for a touchdown, but he got hurt shortly after trying to make another touchdown catch on a different series.
+He caught a pass for 25 yards in the first quarter for a touchdown but got hurt shortly after trying to make another touchdown catch on a different series.

-The ESPN broadcast suggested he couldn’t even take off his cleats in the locker room without help, and my guess is that he’s going to miss next week’s game against the Falcons … and probably more.
+The ESPN broadcast suggested he couldn’t even take off his cleats in the locker room without help, and my guess is that he will miss next week’s game against the Falcons … and probably more.

 Then, the night got worse.

 In the fourth quarter, Chris Godwin caught a pass and lunged forward.
-His lower left leg was rolled up on by a Baltimore defender in the process, and his ankle was seen pointing backwards.
-He was carted off the field with an ankle dislocation, possibly playing in his last game of the season.
+His lower left leg was rolled up on by a Baltimore defender in the process, and his ankle was seen pointing backward.
+He was carted off the field with an ankle dislocation and is expected to be out for the season.

 Heading into the game, Godwin was third among wideouts in fantasy points per game.

-While I hate talking about replacing Evans and Godwin in fantasy leagues after both were injured (more so the latter because his injury looked to be season ending), it’s part of the job.
+While I hate talking about replacing Evans and Godwin in fantasy leagues after both were injured, it’s part of the job.

+Cade Otton, who had eight catches for 100 yards, will get a boost.
+If he’s on the waiver wire, add him.

 What I can see in the weeks to come, or at least until Evans returns, is for offensive coordinator Liam Coen to use his three running backs, Rachaad White, Bucky Irving and Sean Tucker, in more prominent roles.
 Being that White is the best pass catcher of the trio, he could see a nice uptick in targets and could be used more often as a receiver in the offense.